Call/WhatsAppText +1 (302) 613-4617

 Animation Polish and Reel Preparation

-The Polish workshop focuses on taking existing animation shots to a professional finish standard—refining curves, adding secondary motion, improving facial subtlety, and cleaning contacts and breakdowns.
-The primary written deliverable is a complete reel documentation package: shot-by-shot descriptions of each piece, the before-and-after narrative of the polishing process, and the final portfolio artist statement.
-This elective’s written deliverables are the most directly career-relevant of any AM course.
+Taking existing animation shots to a professional finish standard.
+The primary written deliverable is a complete reel documentation package: shot-by-shot descriptions, the polishing process narrative, and the final portfolio artist statement — the most directly career-relevant written deliverables in any AM course.

 AM / Advanced Elective